bb-wg02/cal-cap/README.md

 There are potentially millions of people that would benefit from the ability to seamless detect commercials while watching sporting events.
 Sporting events are very popular but commercials are the opposite - very few people desire to see them.
 If the transitions to and from commercials can be detected reliably, then the possibility of providing interesting content to consumers during commercials via non-TV devices is feasible.
 For example, short inspirational or educational snippets of video could be triggered on a consumer's phone during a commercial on TV device.
 Therefore, every improvement possible to make the detection reliable matters to those consumers.
 Current techniques use visual image and audio signal processing modeling techniques.
 This project represents one of the first times large language models and other ML modeling techniques on that LLM's output are used to solve the commercial detection problem.
 It has promise to be a more real-time practical solution or potentially be part of a more effective and efficient ensemble of modeling approach.

 With the initial research project, F1 macro score of individual chunk predictions improved from Stage 1 (ChatGPT predictions) of 82% to 89% in Stage 2 (Logistic Regression predictions using stage 1 outcomes as input).
-A 7% improvement is good, however, 15-second chunk granularity reduces its potential for practical use.
+A 7% improvement is good; however, 15-second chunk granularity reduces its potential for practical use.
 Consumers care about accuracy around these transition points from mainly primary content to mainly commercial content and vice versa.
 If detection of a chunk is wrong, it wastes 15-seconds of consumer attention.
 Wrong twice in a row and it wastes 30-seconds - this result could mean the entire solution gets rejected by end users.

 Therefore, **this project moves to a more granular sentence-based approach rather than a '15-second chunk' based approach.** While sentence block prediction is a more challenging task, if successful, it makes it a more useful result, especially if by using feature engineering and XGBoost, the system can produce an end result that is still 89% F1 macro score or higher.